 STOP PRESS.
-“State of Nature” Click HERE for a link to this disturbing report about the state of wildlife.
+“State of Nature” Click HERE for a link to this disturbing report.

 The Harrogate & District Naturalists’ Society (HDNS) is involved in observing and recording all aspects of natural history in a 750 square mile (1,200 sq.km.) area around Harrogate, Knaresborough and Ripon, including the whole of Nidderdale and the lower reaches of the River Ure.
 The wide range of habitats makes the area most rewarding to work at all times of the year.

 In order to encourage participation and improve the identification skills of members, field meetings are organised throughout the year, led by people experienced within a particular section, giving members the opportunity to see new species and learn how to identify specimens.
 In the Autumn and Winter a varied programme of lectures is held.

 The Society appoints knowledgeable members as Recorders who receive information and observations of vertebrates (mammals, birds, reptiles, amphibians and fish), invertebrates (for example butterflies, moths, dragonflies, beetles) and plants which occur in the Society’s recording area.
 [See montage]

 In agreement with the landowners, the Society has permission to visit Farnham Gravel Pit, a multi-use private site north of Knaresborough, and to manage the environs of the South Lake for wildlife.